tainaj/baremetal-stm32/parts/part1-2/README.md

 ## Software
 The following software installed in this part have these notes:
 ### GNU Arm Embedded Toolchain
 Since Ubuntu 14.04, ARM aren't distributing their tools via PPA (via `sudo apt-get install`) anymore in the form of `gcc-arm-embedded`, a package that includes both `gcc-arm-none-eabi` and `gdb-arm-none-eabi` tools used by Vivonomicon.
-Only the `gcc-arm-none-eabi` package is available for Ubuntu 16.04 and above.
+Currently, any existing packages found via PPA are outdated.

 See the following Stack Exchange link to learn more about installing the latest version without PPA:

 https://askubuntu.com/questions/1243252/how-to-install-arm-none-eabi-gdb-on-ubuntu-20-04-lts-focal-fossa/1243405#1243405

-For this lab, the PPA-attainable `gcc-arm-none-eabi` and `gdb-multiarch` (alternative to `gdb-arm-none-eabi`) packages were used.
+Remember to create additional links for binaries `arm-none-eabi-objcopy` and `arm-none-eabi-objdump`.

 ### ST-Link
 Link to Texane's (now stlink-org) open-source STLink tool here: